Designing a Workplace Reuse System

 Overview

-This case study documents the strategic pivot from Return Ware’s B2C takeaway service to a Workplace Lunch model after early testing revealed that relying on individual consumer behaviour limited user adoption.
+This case study documents the strategic pivot from Return Ware’s B2C takeaway service to a workplace lunch model after early testing revealed that relying on individual consumer behaviour limited user adoption.

 Client